-A quarterly summary of the information to document the compliance status with D.1.1 shall be submitted not later than thirty (30) days after the end of the quarter being reported.
+A quarterly summary of the information to document the compliance status with Condition D.1.1(b) shall be not later than thirty (30) days after the end of the calendar quarter being reported.
 Section C - General Reporting contains the Permittee's obligation with regard to the reporting required by this condition.
-The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official," as defined by 326 IAC 2-7-1 (35).
+The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).